robscharf/robscharf.github.io/content/posts/january-24.md

 [-] usage: python usermap_script.py <RHOST> <RPORT> <LHOST> <LPORT>
 ```

-The script is very easy to use, and immediately provides us with `root` access to the box.
+The script is very easy to use and immediately provides us with `root` access to the box.

 ```
 $ nc -lvnp 8008